F5Networks/f5-azure-arm-templates/experimental/cluster/failover-api/existing_stack/README.md

 The deployment template supports creation of 1-20 external public IP addresses for application traffic (first one is used for external NIC Self IP).
 Use the following guidance to add **additional** public IP addresses to the deployment:

 - Create a new Azure public IP address resource in the deployment resource group.
-- Create a new IP configuration resource (for example: *myResourceGroupName-ext-ipconfig9*) in the properties of the external Azure network interface (for example: *myResourceGroupName-ext0*) of the **active** BIG-IP.
+- Create a new, secondary IP configuration resource (for example: *myResourceGroupName-ext-ipconfig9*) in the properties of the external Azure network interface (for example: *myResourceGroupName-ext0*) of the **active** BIG-IP.
-- Ensure a **Virtual Address** exists on the BIG-IP in the appropriate traffic group (such as traffic-group-1) that matches the private IP address of the IP configuration created.
+- Ensure a **Virtual Address** exists on the BIG-IP in the appropriate traffic group (such as traffic-group-1), and that the Virtual Address matches the private IP address of the secondary IP configuration you created.
   1. Note: A Virtual Address will automatically be created for each Virtual Server created (if it does not already exist).
   2. Note: This is what is matched on during a failover event to determine which NIC IP configurations to move.
+  3. Note: F5 recommends creating the IP configuration on the network interface of the BIG-IP VE that is active for the traffic group assigned to the matching Virtual Address.

 When you create virtual servers on the BIG-IP VE for these new additional addresses, the BIG-IP virtual server destination IP address should match the Azure Private IP Address of the IP configuration that corresponds to the Public IP address of your application.
 See the BIG-IP documentation for specific instructions on creating virtual servers.